richelbilderbeek/cpp/content/CppInline.md

     Development and Demonstration Program.
 Document Number 2RDU00001 Rev C. December 2005.
 AV Rule 124: 'Trivial forwarding functions should be inlined.'
+26. Gottschling, Peter.
+Discovering Modern C++: An Intensive Course for Scientists, Engineers, and Programmers.
+Addison-Wesley Professional, 2015.
+    Chapter 7.2.3.2: 'Short functions should be inline and defined in headers.
+Large functions should be declared in headers and defined in source files'